 Student orientation to technology is provided and technical support is readily available to all students through all modes of delivery (i.e., Distance Education and Traditional).
-We aim to provide the support necessary for students to be successful when using technical resources.
-To mitigate potential issues and provide technical support, we provide a Helpdesk email for our students upon enrollment.
-It can be reached by the following email address: helpdesk@dsdt.edu.
-Students are given orientation directions prior to enrollment and during orientation.
-The students will also be given orientation to all technology platforms for Canvas LMS and Campus Café from their instructors prior to accessing their courses.
-The staff is given orientation to all technology upon employment by the Faculty Director.
+DSDT aims to provide the support necessary for students to be successful when using technical resources.
+To mitigate potential issues and provide technical support, DSDT provides a Helpdesk email for all students upon enrollment.
+Support can be reached by the following email address: helpdesk@dsdt.edu.
+Students and staff are given instruction on the use of DSDT provided technology during orientation prior to beginning at DSDT.
+DSDT technology platforms include Canvas LMS, Campus Café, Cengage Unlimited, and Office 365.
+Additional instructions to DSDT students are given by instructors prior to accessing their courses.
+Faculty and staff are provided with additional training videos and manuals on DSDT technology platforms once employed.
+Training materials are provided by the Faculty Director.